You get two crafts in one with this Paper Mache heart and watercolour hearts decoration.

 - Before the watercolor ink dries add salt and small drops of alcohol to the ink to create interesting paint effects.

 Chinese New Year is often around the same time as Valentine’s day.
 I like to decorate for that holiday too.
-Check out these colorful printable Chinese paper lantern decorations I made.
+Check out these colourful printable Chinese paper lantern decorations I made.